noaione/yuusha-shoukan-ln/sources/v04/chapter3.md

 [She’s an intelligent person huh.]

 [...Unnn...
-She knows a lot of things.... but... she doesn’t talk much about herself... and sometimes... she had this very... cold look in her eyes.]
+She knows a lot of things... but... she doesn’t talk much about herself... and sometimes... she had this very... cold look in her eyes.]

 Her description of her is also different from the previous ones.
 If I only